 GET UP TO SPEED

 They took the long road.
-The US House of Representatives on Friday night passed a bipartisan bill to upgrade the nation’s roads, bridges, airports, public transit, broadband connections, drinking-water pipes, and more on Friday night, sending the package to US President Joe Biden’s desk after several months of wrangling.
+The US House of Representatives on Friday night passed a bipartisan bill to upgrade the nation’s roads, bridges, airports, public transit, broadband connections, drinking-water pipes, and more, sending the package to US President Joe Biden’s desk after several months of wrangling.
 What does this soon-to-be law mean for the US economy and its place in the world?
 Are fears of inflation justified?
 What message does this send to China?
 Our crack economics team is here to break down what matters.

 TODAY’S EXPERT REACTION COURTESY OF

 - Josh Lipsky (@joshualipsky): Director of the GeoEconomics Center and former International Monetary Fund official

 - Julia Friedlander (@jfriedlanderdc): C. Boyden Gray senior fellow, director of the Economic Statecraft Initiative, and former senior US Treasury Department official

 - “This is a big deal,” Josh tells us, because for decades presidents of both parties have sought an infrastructure overhaul without success.
 But “both the price tag and the name are a little misleading,” he adds.

 - That’s because the roughly one-trillion-dollar cost will be spread out over eight years, coming in around $120 billion annually—roughly the same as the Department of Homeland Security spent this year.
 And “infrastructure” here means much more than the traditional image of roads and railways.
 “The bill makes major investments in broadband and electric vehicles,” Josh says.
 “It’s a new way of thinking about infrastructure that reflects the way work is changing across the country.”